Establishing, Managing, and Protecting Your Online Reputation

-Through social media, we all have the ability to connect with our friends, family, and business associates – practically whomever we wish, in new ways that few even considered twenty years ago.
-Social media connects us in real time and allows us to share amazing volumes of information freely online.
+Through social media, we all can connect with our friends, family, and business associates – practically whomever we wish, in new ways that few even considered twenty years ago.
+Social media connects us in real-time and allows us to share incredible volumes of information freely online.

-Today, there are an increasing number of websites and platforms where physicians’ reputations are being built, whether they are aware of it or not.
-Although physicians spend an inordinate amount of time studying complicated medical text books and journals, this book is a fast, easy read.
-It presents itself as a 290 page, enjoyable guide filled with researched facts, true stories and online best practices proven to work.
+Today, there is an increasing number of websites and platforms where physicians’ reputations are being built, whether they are aware of it or not.
+Although physicians spend an excessive amount of time studying complicated medical textbooks and journals, this book is a fast, easy read.
+It presents itself as a 290 page, an enjoyable guide filled with researched facts, true stories, and online best practices proven to work.

 What You Can Do

-If you’re a physician (or any other type of professional), Google your own name and see what comes up.
+If you’re a physician (or any other type of professional), Google your name and see what comes up.
 Do you show up at all?
-Is the content flattering and complimentary or can you spot embarrassing facts and false information?
+Is the content flattering and complimentary, or can you spot embarrassing facts and false information?
 Today’s patients go to Google first to learn about their doctors’ reputations.
 And guess what?
-Social media content is found by the search engines, so beware!
+The search engines found social media content, so beware!

-Authors, Kevin Pho, MD and Susan Gay make a strong case that physicians must be proactive and no longer stand on the sidelines allowing patients and others to post inaccurate or damaging information about them.
+Authors Kevin Pho, MD, and Susan Gay make a strong case that physicians must be proactive and no longer stand on the sidelines allowing patients and others to post inaccurate or damaging information about them.
 The authors worked diligently to seek out their peers and elicit their online experiences for us, which are sprinkled throughout the text.
-In addition, they have done an excellent job researching social media platforms and websites, using their analyses to provide readers with the best tools available.
+Also, they have done an excellent job researching social media platforms and websites, using their analyses to provide readers with the best tools available.
 As the subtitle suggests, this is a guidebook where readers can follow the step-by-step instructions laid out to create or enhance their online presence.
-Physicians and others will learn best practices for each social media platform.
+Physicians and others will learn the best practices for each social media platform.

-In summary, Dr. Pho and Susan Gay teach us why a good social media offense is a good social media defense.
+In summary, Dr. Pho and Susan Gay teach us why a good social media offense is an excellent social media defense.

 As medical professional liability insurance advisors, Perron Insurance Services appreciates the discussion about the need for posting disclaimers, creating and adhering to a Social Media Policy, and honoring HIPAA compliance.